 Lab Testing

-TRL are able to offer a wide range of asphalt and concrete core testing within our UKAS accredited laboratory and extend this capability through the use of a network other accredited laboratories where necessary.
+TRL offer a wide range of asphalt and concrete core testing within our laboratory and extend this capability using a network of other accredited laboratories where necessary.
+For details of our ISO 17025 UKAS accreditations please click on the link below.

 Our materials lab is able to develop small batch asphalt mix design and we have wide range of wheel track testing equipment.